8 Things You Didn't Know About the Rasmussen University Law Enforcement Program

 If law enforcement training gets you excited, you might have found the right career for you.
 Law enforcement is always in need of passionate individuals who will thrive in their training, and later excel in the field.

-As you can see, the program at Rasmussen College has plenty to offer.
+As you can see, the program at Rasmussen University has plenty to offer.
 But these details only give you a glimpse of what it will really be like.
 To get more information on timing and costs or to chat with a program representative about other details, check out our Law Enforcement program page.